TPrivat/LetLang/README.md

 To Run:
 *********************************************
-type on the command line (in this directory and without backticks "`") `go run main.go let_scanner.go let_parser.go let_evaluator.go`
+type on the command line (in this directory)
+`go run main.go let_scanner.go let_parser.go let_evaluator.go`

 You will be propted to enter a file name